 So now we’re moving up to the entry-level burr grinders, and these start at around the £50/£60 mark.

-Keep in mind, even though, that if you’re looking for a coffee grinder for espresso coffee, a lot of of the budget burr grinders in this category are fine for dual walled baskets, but aren’t compatible with traditional baskets, as they won’t quite go fine enough and the grind adjustments aren’t small enough for the fine tuning you’ll need to do when dialing in with traditional non-pressured baskets.
+Keep in mind, though, that if you’re looking for a grinding machine for espresso, most the budget burr grinders in this category are fine for dual walled baskets, but aren’t compatible with traditional baskets, as they won’t rather go fine enough and the grind adjustments aren’t small enough for the fine tuning you’ll need to do when dialing in with traditional non-pressured baskets.

 Check Price – Amazon UK

-There was a low cost mill around for a while, which I thought was literally healthy for the money, and better than a lot of of the other similar priced options.
-This coffee grinder was known as “Sboly”, which I found a little of a strange name.
-You’ll see my review of this grinder below.
+There was a low cost grinder around for a while, which I thought was in fact healthy for the money, and better than most the other similar priced options.
+This grinder was known as “Sboly”, which I found a bit of a strange name.
+You’ll see my review of this coffee grinder below.

-The reason I mention this is that this coffee grinder appears to be the Sboly’s long-lost twin ;-).
+The reason I mention this is that this grinding machine appears to be the Sboly’s long-lost twin ;-).

 Features: